-It’s easy to see why straws became the poster child for our bad plastic habits.
+As a result, straws have become the poster child for our bad plastic habits.
 Of course, the problem is much bigger than straws and we need to stop using all sorts of single-use plastics.
 But straws are an easy place to start.
-Firstly because we can often easily do without them altogether, and because there are good sustainable alternatives readily available.
+Firstly because we can often do without them altogether, and because there are good sustainable alternatives readily available.

 At GREEN HOME, we have always recommended paper straws as the most sustainable, widely available disposable option.
 Paper is marine degradable and will break down if it ends up in river and ocean environments, which straws frequently do.